mazrean/formstream/README.md

 --boundary--
 ```

-With `NextPart`, processing is strictly sequential.
-If later parts (e.g., 'description') contain information required to process earlier parts (e.g., a large file), the data must be temporarily stored on disk or in memory.
+With [`(*Reader).NextPart`](https://pkg.go.dev/mime/multipart#Reader.NextPart), processing strictly follows sequential order, making it challenging to handle such data where later parts contain information necessary for processing earlier ones.

 ### Efficient Processing Strategies

-The most efficient strategies for handling multipart data include:
+Optimal multipart handling strategies include:
-- Stream processing with `(*Reader).NextPart` when the necessary data for a part is readily available.
+- Stream processing with [`(*Reader).NextPart`](https://pkg.go.dev/mime/multipart#Reader.NextPart) when all necessary data is immediately available.
-- Temporarily storing data on disk or in memory, then processing it as needed with `(*Reader).ReadForm` when required data for a part is initially unavailable.
+- Temporarily storing data on disk or memory, then processing it with [`(*Reader).ReadForm`](https://pkg.go.dev/mime/multipart#Reader.ReadForm) when needed.

 ### Advantages of FormStream

-FormStream optimizes this workflow.
-It is faster than the `(*Reader).ReadForm` method and more flexible than `(*Reader).NextPart`, as it can process multipart data in any sequence.
-This versatility makes FormStream an ideal solution for various multipart data handling scenarios.
+FormStream enhances this process.
+It outpaces the [`(*Reader).ReadForm`](https://pkg.go.dev/mime/multipart#Reader.ReadForm) method and, unlike [`(*Reader).NextPart`](https://pkg.go.dev/mime/multipart#Reader.NextPart), can handle multipart data in any order.
+This adaptability makes FormStream suitable for a range of multipart data scenarios.